 Traffic lights have the phasing red, green, yellow, red, and this applies whether they are at an intersection or a pedestrian crossing.
 There is no red plus yellow, and red always means stop (there’s no automatic free turn like there is in America).
 You must stop at a red light and wait behind the line until it turns green.
 Even if there is no traffic or the lights haven’t changed because the traffic light induction loop has failed, you must not go through a red light.

 At some intersections, you will see a red light with a green turning arrow which permits you to turn in the direction it is pointing.
 If the turning arrow is red, or there is no arrow at all (but the main light is still red), you are not allowed to turn, unless there’s a filter lane to the left.

 For example, the traffic light below shows that traffic going straight ahead or turning right must stop.
 The green filter light to the left means that traffic can turn left, but must give way to any pedestrians that are still crossing, as per the road rules.

 The only time you get a free turn left on a red light is if you see the following sign.
 You must stop at the line first, though.
 The image below also shows that the light has turned yellow.
 A yellow light means you must stop if it is possible to do so.

 A green light means you can go straight ahead, turn left (if there are no crossing pedestrians), and turn right (if you give way to traffic coming towards you).

 Before you drive through a green light you must make sure there is room for you on the other side of the intersection so that you don’t block traffic.
 If there is, wait behind the line until it’s clear to go.

-A flashing amber arrow means you can proceed, but only if the road you are turning into is clear of pedestrians.
+A flashing amber arrow means the lights are faulty and the give way rules apply.
+You can proceed if you give way to other vehicles, but only if the road you are turning into is clear of pedestrians.

 Traffic light timing – phases and cycles